Maruti At Auto Expo 2023: Brezza CNG Showcased Ahead Of Launch | CarDekho.com

 Maruti Suzuki has revealed the Brezza CNG at the Auto Expo 2023.
 It’s the second CNG SUV from the carmaker after the Grand Vitara and is the first in its segment to get the option.
 Its prices are expected to be revealed soon.

-We’re expecting Maruti Brezza’s VXI and ZXI variants to get the CNG option, which come with features such as electric sunroof, cruise control, engine push start/stop, automatic AC, a 7-inch touchscreen system, wireless Android Auto and Apple CarPlay, a rear parking camera, ESP, and hill hold assist.
+We’re expecting the Brezza’s VXI and ZXI variants – which come with features such as electric sunroof, cruise control, engine push start/stop, automatic AC, a 7-inch touchscreen system, wireless Android Auto and Apple CarPlay, a rear parking camera, ESP, and hill hold assist – to get the CNG option.

 We’re expecting Maruti Brezza CNG to command around a lakh more than its corresponding petrol variants.
 For reference, the compact SUV ranges from Rs 7.99 lakh to Rs 13.96 lakh (ex-showroom).
 As said earlier, there are no subcompact SUVs currently that get the CNG option.
 With this, Maruti now has 13 CNG cars on sale, including the Alto 800, Alto K10, S-Presso, Eeco, Wagon R, Celerio, Swift, Dzire, Baleno, Grand Vitara, XL6, and Ertiga.